didier-durand/llms-in-clouds/README.md

 [Cosmos project](https://github.com/NVIDIA/Cosmos), launched in January 2025, to see the interpretation of same words by different models.

-It is (see Cosmos’ Github repo for prompt and resulting video):  "A sleek, humanoid robot stands in a vast warehouse filled with neatly stacked cardboard boxes on industrial shelves.
+It is (see Cosmos’ Github repo for prompt and resulting video):  "*A sleek, humanoid robot stands in a vast warehouse filled with neatly stacked cardboard boxes on industrial shelves.
 The robot's metallic body gleams under the bright, even lighting, highlighting its futuristic design and intricate joints.
 A glowing blue light emanates from its chest, adding a touch of advanced technology.
 The background is dominated by rows of boxes, suggesting a highly organized storage system.
 The floor is lined with wooden pallets, enhancing the industrial setting.
-The camera remains static, capturing the robot's poised stance amidst the orderly environment, with a shallow depth of field that keeps the focus on the robot while subtly blurring the background for a cinematic effect."
+The camera remains static, capturing the robot's poised stance amidst the orderly environment, with a shallow depth of field that keeps the focus on the robot while subtly blurring the background for a cinematic effect*."

 The Wan project has added a nice interactive interface, based on [HuggingFace’s Gradio](https://www.gradio.app/), to more easily enter the prompts.

 ![Gradio-UI-for-Wan-v2.1.png](assets/Gradio-UI-for-Wan-v2.1.png))

-The video generated with 50 diffusion steps (which last approximately X minutes) from this prompt has been uploaded on Youtube, you can watch it here.
+The video generated with 50 diffusion steps (whose processing lasts approximately 44.5 minutes for a video duration of 5s) from this prompt has been uploaded on Youtube, you can watch it by clicking on image below.

 [![Wan2.1-generated robot](https://img.youtube.com/vi/5xnT9OjfhEY/0.jpg)](https://www.youtube.com/watch?v=5xnT9OjfhEY)